-It's easy to setup an automation rule to catch those orders that make it through your product defaults, service mappings, and other automation rules so that you can then assign those orders their appropriate carrier and method.
-You can even use this to catch holes in your automation rules so that you can then tweak your settings to automate as many of your processes as possible.
+The best solution would be to set up an automation rule to catch those orders that make it through your product defaults, service mappings, and other automation rules so that you can then assign those orders their appropriate carrier and method.
+You can even use this to catch holes in your other automation rules so that you can then tweak your settings to automate as many of your processes as possible.

 First, we'll need to create the filter to catch the orders that come in without shipping carrier and method.